 The salary of a funeral director can vary according to a few factors, mainly by geographical location, by the industry which hires them, and by the individual’s experience in the field.

-There are two main industries which hire funeral directors.
-These are the Federal Executive Branch (OES Designation) and Death Care Services (regular, commercial funeral homes).
-Obviously, the vast majority of jobs are in the death care services industry.
-However, federal jobs pay better.
-In 2009, for instance, according to the BLS, there were 25,360 funeral directors working in the death care services industry and making $60,230 per year (or $28.96 per hour).
-Only 380 funeral directors hired in the Federal Executive Branch, earning $70,190 per year ($33.74 per hour).
+In 2018, for instance, according to the BLS, 25,290 funeral directors were working in the death care services industry and making $57,430 per year (or $27.61 per hour).
+Only 230 funeral directors were hired in the Federal Executive Branch, earning $76,650 per year ($36.85 per hour).

-By geography, the top paying states for this occupation are (data provided is for 2009):
+By geography, the top paying states for this occupation are (data provided is for 2018):